-If unanticipated circumstances result in an adult being alone with children or youths, that adult shall immediately report those circumstances to the Pastor or Director of Children and Youth Ministries.
+If unanticipated circumstances result in an adult being alone with children or youths, that adult shall immediately report those circumstances to the Pastor or Director of Children and Family Ministries.

-It may be appropriate for a Sunday School class to have only one teacher so long as at least one other adult teacher or safety monitor can have visual contact with the teacher.
+It may be appropriate for a Sunday morning class to have only one Small Group Leader (SGL) so long as at least one other adult volunteer or safety monitor can have visual contact with the SGL.

-All programs, trips and events that involve children or youth require prior approval by the Pastor.
+All programs, trips and events that involve children or youth require prior approval by the Board of Elders.
 No event for children or youth shall take place in a private residence without prior approval.

 Adults who work with children or youth are discouraged from having a separate and private relationship with any unrelated child from the church away from sanctioned church youth activities.